 “Did you like Paso Robles?”

-Sano thought he saw now what was going on: this was distraction, pure and simple.
+Sano thought he understood now: this was distraction, pure and simple.
 Well, fine; he could handle that.
 “It was OK.
 Not a big Japanese population, so I got most of my heritagey culture from anime.”
 At Hajime’s derisive laugh, Sano continued determinedly in a tone that sounded incongruously angry.
 “The best part was right when we moved out, actually; this earthquake hit pretty much the same day we were loading up the moving van.”

 “And that was a good thing?”